fearlessfrog/MSFS_Universal_Announcer/README.md

 **Plays Fenix A320 compatible Cabin Announcements on any aircraft in Microsoft Flight Simulator.**

 Universal Announcer automatically detects your flight state and plays realistic cabin announcements based on your aircraft's conditions - boarding music, safety briefings, takeoff announcements, and more.
-Originally designed for Fenix A320 sound files, it works with any aircraft in MSFS.
+Originally designed around the Fenix A320 sound files, it works with any aircraft in MSFS.

 ## ✈️ Features